- About Us

 Board of Directors Meetings:

-The Board of Directors meet the first Tuesday of each month, unless otherwise designated by the President.
+The Board of Directors meet the second Tuesday of most months, unless otherwise designated by the President.
 The ability to attend meetings on a regular basis is important, as a quorum is required to accomplish the business of the Board.
 A quorum is declared by the President in the event at least 35-percent of the Board is present, and if, in the opinion of the President, the assembled group represents an adequate cross section of the Board and membership.